-The kids are bored and start playing with the chewing gum they have been eating.
+The kids are now bored and start playing with the chewing gum they have been eating.
 I turn from the front seat to see that gum is stretched between their hands from one side of the car to the other.
 It even covers Ian in places.
-He finally protests because he is wearing a rather nice shirt and their mother yells at them to stop.
-The eldest boy proceeds to gather up all the chewing gum and then diligently wraps it in hundreds of fine strands around his hands and fingers.
+He finally protests because he is wearing a rather nice shirt, and Betta yells at them to stop.
+The eldest boy proceeds to gather up all the chewing gum and diligently wraps it in hundreds of fine strands around his hands and fingers.
 The youngest resumes kicking the back of my seat.

 The eldest boy has been staring fixedly at the chewing gum covering his hands and is now carsick.
 He makes it out just in time and proceeds to throw up repeatedly next to the car.
-His mother stands besides him and tells him that she expects better of him.
-When he can draw breath he screams back that his younger brother is to blame, for the gum or the vomiting or possibly even both.
+His mother stands beside him and tells him that really, she expects better of him.
+When he can draw breath he screams back that his younger brother is to blame, for the gum or the vomiting or possibly both.
 There is chewing gum everywhere.
-The youngest one yells continuously at the top of his voice for no particular reason that I can discern and doesn't stop until we finally reach Tavertet.
+Once back in the car the youngest one yells continuously at the top of his voice for no particular reason I can discern and doesn't stop until we reach Tavertet.
 I am beginning to have reservations about this trip.

-We reach the cottage, which is built right on the edge of a sheer, thousand foot high rock face.
-In the approaching dusk we can see that the village stretches out in a wide semicircle around and below us, hugging the edge of the cliff and the hillside, and we exclaim in appreciation at the beauty of the village, the house and its view.
+We arrive at Betta's charming stone cottage, which is built right on the edge of a sheer, thousand foot high rock face.
+In the approaching dusk, we can see that the village stretches out in a wide semicircle around and below us, hugging the edge of the cliff and the hillside, and we exclaim in appreciation at the beauty of it all.
 We go inside to unpack and prepare dinner.
 There is a large black spider inside our designated bedroom which resists all attempts to remove it: it runs around playfully and tries to hide in our luggage.
-The kids scream, fight, cry, pinch, punch and throw each other around for the next two hours without once letting up or stopping to draw breath.
+When we finally make it upstairs, the kids scream, fight, cry, pinch, punch and throw each other around for the next two hours without once letting up or stopping to draw breath.
 I have been inside nightclubs that are quieter.

 The kids are finally sent to bed.
-We adults are exhausted and consume three bottles of wine before going to bed at three.
+We adults are exhausted and consume three bottles of wine before going to bed at 3am.